 7. Be Prepared

 Success is the crossroad between opportunity and preparedness.
 You need to be ready to accept any opportunities that come your way.
 You may have to make split-second decisions on things, and you will have to be prepared to make those decisions, especially as a real estate investor.
 That includes being prepared for any questions that might come up.
 If you can’t answer an investor’s questions, you aren’t going to be successful.
 When they see that you’re prepared, people trust you more and are more willing to do business with you.
-Think about it: it’s not different from buying a TV or smart phone.
-There’s a saying that goes: “Today I am prepared to do what others are not prepared to do, so that tomorrow I can afford to do what other cannot afford to do.”
+Think about it: it’s not different from buying a TV or smartphone.
+There’s a saying that goes: “Today I am prepared to do what others are not prepared to do so that tomorrow I can afford to do what others cannot afford to do.”
 That’s what preparation (and hard work) gets you.

 8. Be Tenacious